stebix/stebix.github.io/content/authors/admin/_index.md

     awarder: Julius-Maximilians-Universität Würzburg
     icon: "custom/uniwue-seal.svg"
     summary: |
-      Yearly study award of the Faculty of Physics and Astronomy for the top 10 % of graduates.
+      Yearly study award of the Faculty of Physics and Astronomy as part of the Master of Science program.
+The prize is awarded to the yearly top 10 % of graduates with an overall average grade of 1.0 (GPA 4.0/4.0).

 ---